|Nutrition Facts (per serving)|

 Whisk the marinade and pour over warm asparagus.
 Allow it to marinate at room temperature until cool, then cover with plastic wrap and refrigerate.

 Remove asparagus from the refrigerator and return to room temperature before serving.
-Serve as is or, if desired, place lettuce leaves on five to six plates and top with the marinated spears.
+Serve as is or, if desired, place lettuce leaves on 6 to 6 plates and top with the marinated spears.

 - Asparagus can quickly become overcooked so try preparing this recipe with asparagus that have been cleaned, trimmed, and blanched for 1 minute only but not fully cooked.
 Remove them from the water with tongs or a wire wok skimmer and immediately plunge them into ice water to stop the cooking process.
 Combine them with the marinade and refrigerate.